The asymptotic spectrum distance, graph limits, and the Shannon capacity: Shannon capacity and asymptotic spectrum distance

-The set of continuous functions $C(\X)$ is a semiring (and in fact ring) under pointwise addition and pointwise multiplication.
+The set of continuous functions $C(\X)$ is a semiring (and in fact ring) under point\-wise addition and pointwise multiplication.
 The map $G \mapsto \widehat{G}$ is a semiring homomorphism from the semiring of graphs to $C(\X)$.

 \begin{lemma} For any graphs $G,H$, we have $d(G,H) = ||\widehat{G} - \widehat{H}||_\infty$. \end{lemma} \begin{proof} $||\widehat{G} - \widehat{H}||_\infty = \sup_{F \in \X} |\widehat{G}(F) - \widehat{H}(F)| = \sup_{F \in \X} |F(G) - F(H)| = d(G,H)$. \end{proof}